Soungai00/Cethil_Acquisition/docs/enduser/pymodaq.rst

     Python 3.8 and Pymodaq 4.0.11 are the ones used during the tests.

 .. warning::
-    Pymodaq requires the python package pyqt, don't forget it !
+    Pymodaq requires each dependencies to work or make some extensions work, don't forget to pip install them !

 Once Pymodaq installed, you will now need to install plugins according to the instrument you use.
 You can find the list of all available plugins running the plugin manager::